 Ibuprofen (Motrin/Advil) may be sent in with a parent note to administer.

 ALL other medications must have a note from the parent and health care provider.
 The note should indicate the name dose and time that the medication should be given.
 This includes Epipens, inhalers and prescription medications, as well as over the counter cold and cough medicines.
 Antibiotics and other medications that are given three times a day or less should be taken at home.

-PA requires a physical examination be submitted to the school nurse at three separate times during your student’s education: on entry (either Kindergarten or first grade), 6th grade and again in 11th grade.
-Students transferring in should have a physical exam on file already, or will need to provide a new physical.
+PA requires a physical examination be submitted to the school nurse at three separate times during your student’s education: on entry (or new to the district), 6th grade and again in 11th grade.
 Written reports of physicals performed for other reasons are fine.